 So how is our add-on solving all of these issues caused by the hard redirects?

 The Automatic User Language Detection add-on uses only soft redirects, which happen on the client side.
 But there’s a problem: finding out the language preference sent by the browsers through the Accept-Language request HTTP header can only be read on the server side.
-The solution is to make a fast custom ajax request internally to get our needed information, all without using the slow loading WordPress environment.
+The solution is to make a fast custom ajax request internally to get our needed information, all without using the slow-loading WordPress environment.

-The final result is a versatile and fast solution, that works well with a wide range of environments seen both on server side and on client side.
+The final result is a versatile and fast solution, that works extremely well with a wide range of environments seen both on server side and on client side.